-All About External Door Handles
+Choosing and Fitting External Door Handles

 Types of External Door Handle

 The lever handle is the preferred option for the overwhelming majority of UK homeowners.
 There’s an extensive variety to choose from, including those mounted on traditional backplates and those mounted on smaller ‘rose’ style circular plates.
-The latter are more difficult to fit, thanks to need to screw them into a tighter circle of holes.
-They tend to be found more often on internal doors commercial and office buildings, but they offer a distinctive look that might make a good match for your door.
+The latter are more difficult to fit, due to the need to screw them into a tighter circle of holes.
+They tend to be found more often on internal doors in commercial and office buildings, but they offer a distinctive look that might make a good match for your door.

 For your external door, you’ll want to a backplate with a keyhole built-in.
 It’s used with a mortice sash-lock.
 For added security, you can add a second deadbolt on the inside of the door.